Is the Dark Cloud Over Solar Energy Beginning to Break?

 initiative will be a catalyst for private investment.
 John Connor, head of the Sydney-based Climate Institute, told

-Australia’s clean energy plan will drive an estimated $15.5 billion (A$20 billion) in private
+the FT that Australia’s clean energy plan will drive an estimated $15.5 billion (A$20 billion) in

-high greenhouse gas emissions, China installed about 50MW of solar capacity last year, more than double the 20 MW
+notoriously high greenhouse gas emissions, China installed about 50MW of solar capacity last year, more than double

 Beijing plans to expand the installed capacity to 1,800 MW by 2020, as the demand